Wanda Dorn is Chief Facilitator (CEO), at A'Dorn Studios, formerly

 Produced, and Hosted three local cable television shows: "Society Pages", in San Jose, CA. "Not

-"The Little Miss", and "The Miss Kemet America”.
-She has served as a political and
+Little Miss", and "The Miss Kemet America”.
+She has served as a political and civic official,

-political and diversity activist, receiving commendations from Congresspersons, State Legislators, Mayors, City Councils,
+and diversity activist, receiving commendations from Congresspersons, State Legislators, Mayors, City Councils, Board of Supervisors,

 Commission on the Status of Women, the Lions Club, and other local, national and international groups.